 As an example, consider the life of artist-activist Lily Yeh.
 In her own words, "I got in touch with my inner light.
 Now I use it to ignite other people’s pilot lights.
 Making art in a destitute place is like lighting a fire in the dead of night."

-Below you’ll find a video in which Lily explains her life’s work.
+Below you’ll find a link to a video in which Lily explains her life’s work.
 This is one of the most moving testimonials I’ve ever heard.

 A brief synopsis:

 Lily Yeh began her outreach in inner-city Philadelphia, creating mosaics (often in mandala or tree of life patterns) in abandoned lots.
 Her helpers included children, homeless persons, and drug addicts.
 Says Lily “We are all broken in one way or another.
 We put our heads together like broken pieces of tile.”

 Lily formed a bond with a homeless drug addict, Joseph Williams, who eventually became sober and also became her spiritual guide.

 Later, with the help of another guide, Lily felt called to heal the wounds of genocide in a Rwandan village.
 She helped the community construct an elaborate monument containing the bones of their loved ones, providing a sense of closure to their mourning.
 During this process, the people of the village learned how to build mosaic and pour concrete, both marketable skills.